-This site is a history of a small group of churches I call the Stanton Churches of Christ after the congregation started in my hometown of Stanton, CA. The sect originated as a church split led by Merie Weiss from Spring Valley in the 1960’s.
-The commentary here is probably not applicable to most mainline CoC or even ICoC churches.
+This site is a history of a small group of churches I call the Stanton Churches of Christ after the congregation started in my hometown of Stanton, CA. However, the sect originated as a church split led by Merie Weiss from Spring Valley in the 1960’s.
+The photo above is where the Spring Valley congregation has met since I was a child.
+Note that the commentary here is probably not applicable to most mainline CoC or even ICoC churches.
 I pray this information helps someone understand and discover or recover faith in a loving God.

 The history of what we sometimes refer to here on this blog as the SCOC starts with Merie.
 She was “withdrawn from” by East San Diego Church of Christ in 1958 for “sowing seeds of discord” and “causing division.”
 She became very good at that throughout the rest of her life.

 While her home church eventually became Spring Valley Church of Christ on Grand Avenue, very few churches that have “Church of Christ” on the

 door are affiliated with this sect.
 I call it the “Stanton Church of Christ” only because the Stanton congregation is where I grew up.
 It was the first “church plant” of Spring Valley, started about the time I was born shortly after my dad’s job was transferred by American Airlines from San Diego to LAX.